color-js/color.js/docs/adaptation.md

 the International Lighting Commission (CIE) came up with a _color appearance model_ which used a modified form of the original, non-linear Bradford CAT.
-It has since been superceeded by later models which are more accurate, easier to calculate, and more numerically stable.
+It has since been superseded by later models which are more accurate, easier to calculate, and more numerically stable.